What is Burial Insurance? Do I need a Plan? What does it cost?

 Because there is no medical exam requirement, applicants can usually be approved quite quickly.
 Insureds will also usually have a choice in how they make their premium payment on these insurance policies.

 One premium payment option is the traditional monthly mode.
 Another option that funeral insurance buyers have for paying their premium is to simply pay one single lump sum.
 This way, the policy will immediately be paid up, with no further premium payments due.
+Others choose to save a little by getting funeral insurance plans that have annual or semi-annual premium payments.
+The insurance companies will drop your premiums based on the amount of lump sums you are willing to pay.

 A graded payment option is also available.
 With this type of payment, the insured will be able to decide on how long he or she would like to pay their premium and then the insurance policy will provide an amount of coverage that will be equivalent to the amount of coverage that the premium will buy.